mikieto/data-eng-labs-2025/labs/ch05/README.md

 ## Why this lab exists

+In this lab, `labs/ch05/run.py` is a **gate** that inspects a pipeline’s stage sequence and required steps in a mini Single Change Highway.

 In real data platforms, a change does not go straight from "someone edited a file" to "production is updated".